 Glade Creek: New River to Pinch Creek is a 12 mile lightly trafficked out and back trail located near Beaver, West Virginia that features a waterfall and is rated as difficult.
-The trail offers a number of activity options and is accessible from March until November.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Ran this trail today.
 Tree was down on the road to the trailhead so had about an extra mile run to the trail.
 We win this a few times of year.
 Great for an out and back run.
 Great views.

 We went about halfway up from the New River trailhead.
 Lovely.
 Almost all the way was easy walking on what appears to be an old logging road along the "creek".
 Wet in places.
 You can hear and see the creek the whole time.
 Lovely steel bridge 2.5-3 miles up from the New River end.

 Amazing scenery.
 I turned around about half way up but I did get to see a lot of beautiful waterfalls and stone formations.

 Beautiful.
 I do not give many five stars, but this could be a six star.
 I wish I had read the reviews firs because it was muddy in a couple places.
 The waterfalls were beautiful.